deel-ai/xplique/docs/api/example_based/methods/cole.md

 - (3) Perform a KNN search in the projection space to find the most similar training samples

 !!! info
     In the original paper, the authors focused on Multi-Layer Perceptrons (MLP) and three attribution methods (LPR, Integrated Gradient, and DeepLift).
-We decided to implement a COLE method that generalizes to a more broader range of Neural Networks and attribution methods that are gradient-based (see [API Attributions documentation](api/attributions/api_attributions/) for definition).
+We decided to implement a COLE method that generalizes to a more broader range of Neural Networks and attribution methods (see [API Attributions documentation](api/attributions/api_attributions/) to see the list of methods available).

 ## Example